jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_connections.md

 ## Add / Remove / Manage connections

-{% include note.html content="Use a Spotlight Client to add and remove connections and edit connection properties.
-Spotlight Mobile does not have the facility to manage (add, remove, edit properties) Spotlight connections." %}
+{% include note.html content="Use a Spotlight Client to add and remove the connections monitored by Spotlight Enterprise and edit connection properties.
+Spotlight Mobile does not have the facility to manage (add, remove, edit the properties of) Spotlight connections." %}

 {% include links.html %}